kohkimakimoto/buildsh/README.md

 * `docekr_image`: Specifies a docker image to run.
 Default `kohkimakimoto/buildsh:latest`.

-* `docker_option`: Options that are appended to the `docker run` that is executed by bashsh internally.
-This config can be used multiple times.
+* `docker_options`: Options that are appended to the `docker run` that is executed by bashsh internally.

-* `envvar`: Specifies a environment variable in a container.
-This config can be used multiple times.
+* `environment`: Specifies a environment variable in a container.

 * `home_in_container`: Changes mount point and current working directory in a container.
 Default `/build`.

-## Supported Docker Images

-You can use the following docker images with buildsh.

-* `kohkimakimoto/buildsh:latest`: CentOS7 with some runtimes (*default) ([Dockerfile](build-images/standard/Dockerfile))
-* `kohkimakimoto/buildsh:centos7-minimal`: CentOS7 minimal ([Dockerfile](build-images/centos7-minimal/Dockerfile))

-Buildsh uses a docker image that is customized for some rules.

-* Have `/build` directory.
-* Default working directory is `/build`.
-* Run a process by the user that is specified by the `BUILDSH_USER` environment variable.
-* If you doesn't specify the command.
-A container starts interactive shell.
-* Support to run `sudo` without password.

-For more detail, see [build-images/centos7-minimal/Dockerfile](build-images/centos7-minimal/Dockerfile) and [build-images/centos7-minimal/entrypoint.sh](build-images/centos7-minimal/entrypoint.sh)

-If you want to use your custom docker image with buildsh, you should make a image like the [kohkimakimoto/buildsh](https://hub.docker.com/r/kohkimakimoto/buildsh/).

-## Using shebang
+## Using With Shebang

 If you want to create a script file that are executed by buildsh, you can use a trick to interpret shebang with buildsh.
 See the following example code.